thclough/endangered_db/README.md

 ##### Saussurea costus - Costus

 Saussurea costus, or costus, has been harvested for its root since ancient times.
-There is scientific evidence that its root holds a veriety of medicinal properties<sup>8</sup>.
+There is scientific evidence that its root holds a variety of medicinal properties<sup>8</sup>.
 Unfortunately, the plant has been overharvested and listed as "critically endangered" since 2015 (see output below).

-South Korea is the largest importer by an absolute and per capita basis historically, but recently, Vietnam took the top spot as largest absolute importer in 2020.
-In conclusion, East Asian demand is overwelming the population.
+South Korea is the largest importer on an absolute and per capita basis historically, but recently, Vietnam took the top spot as largest absolute importer in 2020.
+In conclusion, East Asian demand is overwhelming the population.
 Countries such as Korea, Japan, and Vietnam are high-potential targets to launch awareness campaigns.
 <details>

 <summary>